-Mini split air conditioners usually offer extremely quiet operation, especially compared to window units.
+Mini split air conditioners usually offer extremely quiet operation, especially compared to noisy window units.

-Mini split air conditioners are available in both single-zone models designed to cool a single room and multi-zone models that can cool several rooms in your home.
-A single-zone mini split air conditioner is usually the least-expensive option; you can expect to may pay a little more for each zone that you add.
+Mini split air conditioners are available in both single-zone models designed to cool air in a single room and multi-zone models that can cool air in several rooms in your home.
+A single-zone mini split air conditioner is usually the least-expensive option; you can expect to pay a little more for each zone that you add.

 The reason why many homeowners enjoy multi-zone mini split air conditioners is that the temperature for each zone can be controlled individually.
 If you have a system with two zones, you can set a different temperature for each room based on the preferences of the person in the room.
 It’s an ideal option if there’s someone in the household who’s always cold and someone else who’s always warm.

 Like any air conditioner, mini split air conditioner power is measured in BTUs.
-The greater the number of BTUs, the more area in your home it can cool.
+The greater the number of BTUs, the more square footage it can cool in your home.
 Some manufacturers actually list the size of the area that a unit can cover.
 This makes it easier to choose a model, but it helps to have an idea of how many BTUs are necessary to cover a particular room size.

-Many mini split air conditioners come with the usual 110- to 120-volt plug.
-However, if you purchase a larger model, you may need a 220- to 240-volt outlet, which typically requires having an electrician upgrade an existing outlet to prevent blown fuses or fire hazards.
+Many mini split air conditioners come with the usual 110-volt to 120-volt plug.
+However, if you purchase a larger model, you may need a 220-volt to 240-volt outlet, which typically requires having an electrician upgrade an existing outlet to prevent blown fuses or fire hazards.

 The outdoor portion of a mini split air conditioner is called a compressor, and you can typically choose between two types: a rotary compressor and an inverter compressor.